sachagd/c_in_gd/README.md

 Then use this command : dune exec bin/main.exe

-And finally use this command : spwn build main.spwn --allow readfile
+And finally use this command : node main.js